FriesW/PushToProd/assembly/guide.md

 Next, we will prepare the LEDs.

-WS2812 LEDs are digital LEDs, which have a data in and a data out.
+WS2812 LEDs are digital LEDs, which have a data in pin and a data out pin.
-The LEDs are chained in series, such that the data output of each LED passes into the input of the next LED.
+The LEDs are chained in series, such that the data output of each LED passes into the data input of the next LED.
 In this way, the LEDs are "addressed" by the order they are wired, and thus can each individually be commanded to display a particular color.